About the Honors College

 The BenefitsAll Honors College scholars benefit from smaller class sizes, additional academic advising, priority course registration, and optional honors housing.
 The average honors class size is approximately 25 students, which allows students to form closer relationships with their honors peers and faculty.
 In addition, our honors advisors take a personal interest in the holistic development of our students.
 They help students find appropriate coursework, experiential learning, and academic enrichment experiences to place them on a trajectory for future success.

-The OptionsAll honors scholars also have the option of applying to programs housed within the Honors College that specialize in science and technology, interdisciplinary arts and sciences, and global and community leadership.
+The OptionsAll honors students also have the option of applying to programs housed within the Honors College that specialize in science and technology, interdisciplinary arts and sciences, and global and community leadership.
 Admission to these programs is competitive.
 Students who join the Honors College will have the opportunity to apply to one or more of these programs by December 15th.

 The Success StoriesUAB honors students are among the best of the best!
 In the past year, they have won 20 nationally and internationally competitive fellowships and scholarships.
 These include: